TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

         }
     </style>
 </svg>
-In this four second animation played only once, the color of the diamond changes from tulip to lime.
-When the animation finishes, the last keyframe is shown with the diamond in yellow color.
+In this animation played once, the color of the diamond changes from tulip to lime.
+When the animation finishes, the diamond has the lime color.
 The animation remembers the last keyframe because of the property `animation-fill-mode: forwards;`.

 ### Stroke

-The `stroke` defines the color attributes of an element outline.
+The `stroke` attributes defines the color of an element outline.

 Possible values:

-* keywords like `pink`
+* a keyword, like `pink`
-* color code like RGB `rgb(204, 41, 84)`, RGBA `rgba(204, 41, 84, 0.5)`, or Hex like `#CC2954`
+* a color code, like RGB `rgb(204, 41, 84)`, RGBA `rgba(204, 41, 84, 0.5)`, or Hex like `#CC2954`

 The default value for the color of the `stroke` attribute is `none`.

-The `stroke-dasharray` attribute specifies on a dashed strokes the length of the dashes and of the gaps.
-The values of a dash and a gap are separated with a white space or a comma.
-The length values can be a
+The `stroke-dasharray` attribute defines on a dashed stroke the length of the dashes and the length of the gaps.

-The `stroke-dashoffset` attribute indicates the length before the first dash of the series starts.
+The `stroke-dashoffset` attribute defines the length before the first dash of the series starts.

 ```svg
         <svg version="1.1" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 800 300">